bioFAM/MOFA2/README.md

 Importantly, the use of non-gaussian likelihoods require further approximations and are not as accurate as the gaussian likelihood.
 Hence, if your data can be safely transformed to match the gaussian likelihood assumptions, this is ALWAYS recommended.
 For example RNA-seq data is expected to be normalised and modelled with a gaussian distribution, do not input the counts directly.

 **(4.6) The model does not converge smoothly, and it oscillates between positive and negative deltaELBO values**
 First, check that you are using the right likelihood model (see above).
 Second, make sure that you have no features or samples that are full of missing values.
 Third, check that you have no features with zero (or very little) variance.
-If the problem does not disappear, please contact us via mail or the Slack group.
+If the problem does not disappear, please contact us.

-**(4.7) Does MOFA always converge to the same solutions?**
-No, as occurs in most complex Bayesian models, they are not guaranteed to always converge to the same solution.
-In practice, however, we observed that the solutions are highly consistent, particularly for the top factors.
-However, we recommend doing a robustness analysis.
-This is done by training multiple model instances and check the correlation of the factors across the different solutions See the function `compare_models()`.
+**(4.7) Do I need to do model selection?**
+As it occurs in most complex Bayesian models, the solution obtained depends on the parameter initialisation.
+In MOFA v1 we used random initialisation, which leads to (slightly) different solutions depending on the starting point.
+In MOFA v2 we initialise the factors using Principal Component Analysis on the concatenated data set, and the weights are initialised to zero.
+If using standard variational inference (not stochastic) this removes the randomness in the training algorithms, which guarantees a consistent solution.

 ### (5) FAQ on the downstream analysis